It’s Summertime, and the Living is Easy

 There is so much serious science going on in Woods Hole, you may feel like you walked into the set of a science reality TV show as you wander the streets of this small village:

 - * The Woods Hole Oceanographic Institution (WHOI) is the nation's pre-eminent ocean sciences research facility, exploring what they call "planet ocean." * Renowned for finding and later exploring the Titanic with the deep diving research submersible, Alvin, don't miss the WHOI Ocean Science Discovery Center on School Street which offers a great history lesson on that discovery.

-- * The Woods Hole Research Center is also located here, on the cutting edge of global warming research.
+- * The Woods Hole Research Center is also located here, on the cutting edge of global climate change research.